 “I’ll bring you underwear,” Buffy says.

-Looking into the Zone, she’s only a silhouette.
+Looking away from him, into the Zone, she’s only a silhouette.
 Angel wants to draw her lashes and nose and lips.
 He feels spacey and worn, lying flat on the ground.
 He hasn’t had sex of any sort in nearly half a year, and he hasn’t laid out flat in nearly as long.
 He sleeps sitting up- when he sleeps.

 “I don’t want you here, Buffy,” he says.
 Even his voice feels heavy.
 He’s not angry with her, he’s just done.